 He said he had already seen these attacks targeting connected operational technology in the industrial sector.
 For example power plants in the Ukraine, and steel firms in Germany, have been targeted.

-Those threats get really scary when you consider the risk in the context of hospitals, healthcare and medical facilities.
+Those threats become really scary when you consider the risk in the context of hospitals, healthcare and medical facilities.

 CIOs should step up